GSA/digitalgov.gov/content/post/2015-03-11-data-code-and-api-event-round-up.md

 date: 2015-03-11 10:00:04 -0400
 title: 'Data, Code, and API Event Round Up'
 summary: ' DigitalGov University has hosted some great events over the last year in partnership with Data.gov, the MobileGov Community and 18F to bring you information on opening data and building APIs.
-This month we&rsquo;ve rounded up the events over the past year so that you can see what&rsquo;s been'
+This month we&rsquo;ve rounded up the events over the past year so that you can see what’sbeen'
 authors: [apiazza]
 categories:
   - Monthly Theme